What’s in this article

 Being a tropical country, Indonesia is rather hot, humid and rainy (especially between September and February).
 It is therefore essential to pack an umbrella as well as light, loose clothing when visiting the country.

 When it comes to business meetings, the recommended dress code in Indonesia is office attire.
-On the other hand, Indonesia is a predominantly a Muslim nation and conservative in nature like most Asian countries.
+On the other hand, Indonesia is a predominantly Muslim nation and conservative like most Asian countries.
 This translates into Indonesian culture placing particular emphasis on modest appearance, meaning:

 • No shorts for men